Nebraska Czechs of Wilber

 Congratulations to all of our Winners!

-The Knights of Blanik and Ladies of Libuse awards shall be presented to not more than twelve individuals per year, who have, by their contributions or efforts, contributed significantly to the preservation, enhancement or development of the Czech heritage promoted by the Nebraska Czechs of Wilber.
-The recipients may or may not be of Czech descent, and may or may not be residents of Wilber or Nebraska.
+The Knights of Blanik and Ladies of Libuse awards shall be presented to not more than twelve individuals per year, who have, by their contributions or efforts, contributed significantly to the preservation, enhancement or development of the Czech descent, and may or may not be residents of Wilber or Nebraska.
 The first Knight and Lady awards were first awarded in 1969.
+After the announcements this evening the honorable group will consist of 546 members.

 • Home